KYOZ: History

 On June 7, 1959, the station first signed on as KCFA.
 It was owned by Christian Services, Inc. and aired a Christian radio format.
 KCFA was a daytimer, required to be off the air at night, when AM radio waves travel further.

 In November 2013, the station, then known as KMBI, was knocked off the air by copper thieves.
 It was estimated to cost thousands of dollars to get the station back on the air.

 On December 29, 2014, KMBI broke away from its simulcast of KMBI-FM to bring Spokane its first Spanish language outlet.
 Selected programming from Moody Radio continued to be featured on the AM.

 On September 21, 2016, KMJY, LLC was granted a Federal Communications Commission construction permit to move K237DS, an FM translator licensed to Walla Walla, Washington, to Spokane as a translator for KMBI, operating on 95.7 MHz with a power of 127 watts.

 On October 11, 2016, the Moody Bible Institute sold KMBI to Radio Station KMJY, LLC, which changed the station's call sign to KYOZ and began stunting.
 On October 28, KMJY, LLC, signed FM translator 95.7 K237DS on the air simulcasting the stunt programming of KYOZ.
 The translator was issued a license to operate on November 29, 2016, as K239CL.

 On October 29, 2016, KYOZ began airing a classic rock format, branded as "Oz 95.7".
 The moniker referred to the movie "The Wizard of Oz."
 The station carried the weekly syndicated Pink Floyd program "Floydian Slip."

 On January 31, 2017, KYOZ was granted an FCC construction permit that would allow night operation of 23 watts.

 On July 20, 2020, KYOZ changed its format from classic rock to Regional Mexican, branded as "Ke Buena 95.7".

 Effective July 16, 2021, Legend Broadcasting sold KYOZ, KNHK-FM, and translator K239CL to Tom Hodgins and Christopher Jacky's Xana Oregon, LLC for $395,000.

-On April 8, 2022, Xana Oregon announced it will sell the station to 247 Media Ministries and will join its "Worship 24/7" network.
+On April 8, 2022, Xana Oregon announced it would sell the station and translator K239CL to 247 Media Ministries and would join its "Worship 24/7" network.
+The sale, at a price of $225,000, was consummated on July 18, 2022.